JuliaData/DataFrames.jl/spec/Motivation.md

 ## Implementation

-One approach involves implementing everything using `AbstractArray`'s of `Union` types.

-This approach is feasible in Julia using a variant of Union types and could, in principle, be constructed using macros.
-But it might be quite inefficieint.
+* One approach to provide `NA` support in Julia involves implementing everything using `AbstractArray`'s of `Union` types.
+This approach is feasible in Julia and could, in principle, be extended to any types we wish to augment with `NA` by using macros.
+But this approach might be quite inefficient.

-Another is to use appropriate `BitsType`'s.
+* Another different approach is to use appropriate `BitsType`'s to encode missingness.
+In done appropriately, this could plausibly be much more efficient than the `Union` type, but seems to be more complex to get right.

 ## Ongoing Debates